 Do not throw any garbage at the peak.

-Note: There are so many darshinis (restaurants) on the highway where one can enjoy a delicious South Indian breakfast.
+Note: There are so many darshinis (South Indian fast food joints) on the highway where one can enjoy a delicious South Indian breakfast.

 The views from the peak are undoubtedly worth getting up early in the morning.
 The scenic view from the peak is something to die for.
 And the views especially in the morning with the clouds surrounding the peak is absolutely divine.
 It was absolutely refreshing.
 But I would still rate this below Skandagiri, as that hill is simply magical.
 To be fair, I feel we should have started the hike even more early and had aimed to reach the peak before 6:30 AM or 7 AM.
 Maybe next time when I attempt to do this hike again I will try to do it a bit early.